 This veggie and fruit powder was a complete lifesaver.
 It made me feel energized, healthy and nourished- even on the most hungover of days.
 It was also delicious and so easy to make (we just mixed ours with a small cup of water)!
 Doug loved this, and agreed that it was one of the best things we had on our packing list.
 Make sure to bring all of your medications, supplements, etc so that you stay healthy and feeling good through out your trip.

 If you’re on a long trip and plan to re-wear clothes, you’ll probably be washing some of your clothes in the sink or bathtub.
 Regular hotel soap just isn’t going to cut it.

 PS- Doug and I were shocked at how expensive it was to do your laundry at a hotel.
 Think $6 per pair of underwear, expensive.
 Do yourself a favor and invest in some laundry soap!

 So this one was major for me, but may vary from person-to-person based on your needs.
 I have a horrible back and suffer from sciatica.
 I know that if I walk for long periods of time that I will have a flare up, so I made sure to get in front of this problem.

 The two things that were absolutely critical to my health and sanity was a portable TENS machine and pain relieving gel.
-It was amazing being able to come back from a day of adventuring to a guaranteed back massage, and I definitely wouldn’t have made it through the trip without that guarantee.
-I also brought my tiny machine (it’s about the size of my cell phone) and travel sized packs of Biofreeze for on-the-go relief.
+It was amazing being able to come back from a day of adventuring to a guaranteed back massage from my TENS machine, and I definitely wouldn’t have made it through the trip without that guarantee.
+I also brought my tiny machine (it’s about the size of my cell phone) and travel-sized packs of Biofreeze for on-the-go relief.

 Shop some of the self care items that were on my packing list (and some that I wish were) below!